Insight

 Keeping it real, when making a place.
 Can property brands ever feel authentic?

 The power of brands has come a long way in the past few decades.
 Businesses have gone from selling goods, to selling ‘experiences’.
 At their best, they tap into deeply personal feelings that spark a feeling in consumers that ‘this brand gets me’.
 Outdoor specialists Patagonia are a great example of a purpose driven brand, with everything centred around their promise to ‘give back to the earth’.
-They dial down consumerism (famously closing on
+They dial down consumerism (famously closing on Black Friday), and in doing so, form deeper connections with their target audiences – people who love being outdoors.

 So if often intangible big brands can embrace purpose-driven marketing to create a feeling of authenticity and inspire emotional decision making in their customers, for place-makers, with the power to create tangible experiences, it should be easy.
 Right?
 Not always.